Bausch Health

-Valeant was originally founded in 1959 as ICN Pharmaceuticals by Milan Panić in California.
-During the 2010s, Valeant adopted a strategy of buying up other pharmaceutical companies which manufactured effective medications for a variety of medical problems, and then increasing the price of those medications.
-As a result, the company grew rapidly and in 2015 was the most valuable company in Canada.
+Bausch Health Companies Inc. (formerly Valeant and ICN Pharmaceuticals) is a global, diversified American-Canadian pharmaceutical company.
+Its global corporate headquarters are located in Laval, Quebec, Canada, and its U.S. headquarters are in Bridgewater, New Jersey.
+It develops, manufactures and markets a range of pharmaceutical products in gastroenterology, hepatology, neurology, dermatology, dentistry, medical aesthetics, and international pharmaceuticals.

-Valeant was involved in a number of controversies surrounding drug price hikes and the use of a specialty pharmacy for the distribution of its drugs.
-This led to an investigation by the U.S. Securities and Exchange Commission, causing its stock price to plummet more than 90 percent from its peak, while its debt surpassed $30 billion.
-In July 2018, the name of the company was changed to Bausch Health Companies Inc., in order to distance itself from the public outrage associated with massive price increases introduced by Valeant.
-At the same time, a new ticker symbol, BHC replaced VRX.
+Bausch Health manufactures and markets branded pharmaceuticals, generic pharmaceuticals, and over-the-counter products directly or indirectly in more than 90 countries and regions, including the United States, Canada, Europe, the Middle East, Africa, Asia Pacific and Latin America.

 History

 1959–2002: the Panić years

-In 1959, Yugoslavian immigrant Milan Panić, who had defected to the US three years earlier, founded ICN Pharmaceuticals (International Chemical and Nuclear Corporation) in his Pasadena garage.
+In 1959, Milan Panić founded ICN Pharmaceuticals (International Chemical and Nuclear Corporation) in his Pasadena garage.
 Panić ran the company for 43 years, during which ICN established a foothold in the industry by acquiring niche pharmaceuticals and through the development of Ribavirin, an antiviral drug that became the standard treatment for hepatitis C.

 In 1994, ICN merged with SPI Pharmaceuticals Inc., Viratek Inc., and ICN Biomedicals Inc.

-On June 12, 2002, following a series of controversies, Panić was forced to retire under pressure from shareholders.
+On June 12, 2002, Panić stepped down from his position.

 2002–2010: Rebranding as Valeant

-In 2003, not long after Panić's ouster, ICN changed its name to Valeant.
+In 2003, ICN changed its name to Valeant Pharmaceuticals.
 In 2006, the company received approval in the U.S. to market Cesamet (nabilone), a synthetic cannabinoid.
 The company also acquired the European rights to the drug for $14 million.

 In 2008, the Swedish pharmaceutical company Meda AB bought Western and Eastern Europe branches from Valeant for $392 million.
 In September 2008, Valeant acquired Coria Laboratories for $95 million.
 In November 2008, Valeant acquired DermaTech for $12.6 million.

 In January 2009, Valeant acquired Dow Pharmaceutical Sciences for $285 million.
 In July 2009, Valeant announced its acquisition of Tecnofarma, a Mexican generic drug company.
 In December 2009, Valeant announced its Canadian subsidiary would acquire Laboratoire Dr. Renaud, for C$23 million.

 In March 2010, Valeant announced its acquisition of a Brazilian generics and over-the-counter company for $28 million and manufacturing plant for a further $28 million.
 In April 2010, Valeant announced that its Canadian subsidiary would acquire Vital Science Corp. for C$10.5 million.
 In May 2010, Valeant acquired Aton Pharmaceuticals for $318 million.